-Roscoe Howard focuses on white collar criminal matters, criminal and civil litigation, corporate compliance and ethics.
+Roscoe Howard is the managing partner of the Washington, D.C., office.
+He focuses on white collar criminal matters, criminal and civil litigation, corporate compliance and ethics.
 Having tried more than 100 cases as a federal prosecutor, Roscoe delivers proven skill in handling investigations initiated by local, state, federal and international law enforcement agencies to include the DOJ, SEC, DEA and FBI.

 Roscoe represents corporate and individual clients at virtually every stage of the criminal defense process, handling parallel civil and administrative litigation, grand jury subpoenas, multi-jurisdictional matters, congressional inquiries, and cases from onset through settlement, trial and appeal.
 He knows, from his experience as a federal prosecutor, the serious consequences that can result from criminal and regulatory investigations, and works diligently to mitigate and resolve claims at every phase of development.